benjaminTaubenblatt/Bag-of-Words-Sampler-of-Moby-Corpus/README.md

 # Bag-of-Words-Sampler-of-Moby-Corpus
 A Julia program which samples from a Moby Dick Corpus based on the Bag of Words model.
-Contains functions for tokenizing, sampling categorical, sampling BOW, and computing word frequency and probabilities.
+Contains functions such as tokenizing, sampling categorical, sampling BOW, and computing word frequency and probabilities.